Car85/simplechat/README.md

 ### 🎨 UI/UX Enhancements

-- [ ] **Assign Random Colors to Users**: Assign a unique, random color to each user's username, which will be displayed consistently in both the message list and the user list.
+- [x] **Assign Random Colors to Users**: Assign a unique, random color to each user's username, which will be displayed consistently in both the message list and the user list. **Completed in issue #1 with commit [73cdbd8](https://github.com/Car85/simplechat/commit/73cdbd816e4370c7b00c381258cf248a3706b7df)**
 - [ ] **Dark Mode**: Implement a dark mode theme with a toggle button to switch between light and dark modes.

 ### 🛠️ Additional Features